taptalk/herokudb/README.md

 HerokuDB is licensed under the terms of the MIT License.

 Made by @leonardvandriel.
-Copyright (c) 2013 Wit Dot Media Berlin GmbH.
+Copyright (c) 2013 Wit Dot Media.